jerry9871/CausalLinkSim/README.md

 ## Inspirations and principles behind

-The simulation is built around my idea of **causal links**.
-The causal link is a fundamental, unilateral, non-physical coupling relation along which the interaction propagates.
+The simulation is built around my idea of replacing **fields** in physics with **causal links**.
+I define the causal link is a fundamental, unilateral, non-physical coupling relation along which the interaction propagates.
 A **particle** is a potentiality, that manifests itself into physical existence.
-Spacetime is the observable metric emerging from the NxN causality link network.
-Principles I follow are:
+Spacetime is the observable metric emerging from the NxN causal link network.
+Further principles I follow are:

 - Causality is fundamental and "speed" of causality is constant and finite.
 - Everything only exists in relation to eveyryhing else.
 Without relation, there is no existence in spacetime and existence loses meaning.